 Sarah Stripp is the Managing Director for Springboard To Opportunities.
 She is an experienced strategist and program coordinator and has worked for the past seven years in community development based non-profits taking on a variety of roles from providing direct services to coordinating and building local and national partnerships.

 She has been at Springboard To Opportunities since the beginning of 2016, providing on-the-ground supportive services for families and coordinating and as a member of Springboard’s executive leadership team, she now manages larger initiatives for the organization such as The Magnolia Mother’s Trust and the organization’s work around Children’s Savings Accounts.
 Sarah is a graduate of the W.K.
-Kellogg Foundation Community Leadership Network fellow and the Aspen Institute’s Jackson Workforce Leadership Academy Class of 2020-21, one of several Workforce Leadership in localities across North America.
+Kellogg Foundation Community Leadership Network Fellowship and the Aspen Institute’s Jackson Workforce Leadership Academy Class of 2020-21, one of several Workforce Leadership in localities across North America.